 A house with natural light feels brighter, more open, and more spacious.
 It also brings the outdoors in.

 I hope this list of common floor plan mistakes to avoid gives you plenty to think about when creating (or tweaking) your floor plan.
 I hope you now feel excited, knowledgeable, and ready to create your floor plan with a critical eye for the little details mentioned above.

-If you want to dive really deep when it comes to thinking about the perfect floor plan for YOUR family, I invite you to download my *FREE* Floor Plan Creation Questionnaire.
+If you want to dive deeper into creating the perfect floor plan for YOUR family, I’ve created a great resource for you.
+I invite you to download my *FREE* Floor Plan Creation Questionnaire.
 This guided worksheet includes 25 questions that will help you truly consider your family’s needs so that you end up with a home layout that is designed perfectly for YOUR family :).